mtliendo/fullstack-multi-tenant-with-ui/notes.md

 ## Moving Beyond: Creating the UI

 I now having a working sample that allows users to signup with an available tenant name, and become an admin of the newly created tenant.

+Next steps are to create the UI for this thing and deploy it to the masses!